-As our hotel was located a bit away from the beginning at New Harbour, we decided to start our walk there, head to Grotto Beach, have lunch and then decide if we were still feeling chipper enough to walk back.
+As our hotel was located a bit away from the beginning at New Harbour, we decided to start our walk there, head to have lunch, and then decide if we were still feeling chipper enough to walk back.
 If not, we could always take a tuk-tuk.

 Yes, apparently tuk-tuks are a thing in Hermanus.

-At Grotto’s Beach, the path ends by a parking lot where you can also find Dutchies, a quaint little tavern with a view of the beach.
+At Grotto's Beach, the path ends by a parking lot where you can also find Dutchies, a quaint little tavern with great views.
 We enjoyed a lovely fresh lunch on the terrace and even spotted a whale while we were eating!

 Dinner at Burgundy

-At night, we walked the ten minutes from One Marine Drive to the center of Hermanus to have lunch at Burgundy.
-I’d already spotted the big terrace of this restaurant – and the delicious smells coming from it – the night before, so I’d wanted to try it out.
+At night, we walked the ten minutes from One Marine Drive to the center of Hermanus to eat at Burgundy.
+I'd already spotted the big terrace of this restaurant – and the delicious smells coming from it – the night before, so I'd wanted to try it out.

 Boyfriend ordered an ostrich steak while I opted for a fish dish.
 Service was friendly and Boyfriend loved his steak but I'm not a big fan of how they prepare fish in South Africa.
 I've ordered fish a couple of times when we were there and they seem to grill it longer than we do, making it more crusty and dry instead.